GerardWassink/gawutils/README.md

 # gawutils

-Oh well, I suppose lots of people have had a go at this, these are my versions of elementary Linux commands
+Oh well, I suppose lots of people have had a go at this, these are my versions of elementary Linux commands.
+To be extended when I feel like it... ;-)

 ## filters
 The programs in this category van be used as filters in pipe constructions